IsabelJnz/BibTeX-source-review/README.md

 ...

-2. Please replace the 'path_final' with the location of your requested txt file:
+2. Please replace the 'path_updatedBibtex' with the location of your requested txt file:

 ...